Entitlement Management: A Comprehensive Guide

 Since feature provisioning and entitlement mapping are owned by the engineering team but used mainly by the go-to-market functions, it leads to context gaps and the lack of a common language for entitlements across the organization.
 Because of this, something as simple as the feature name could create confusion across the org.
 The code base would have a different name for the feature, while the GTM teams refer to it as something else, and no one knows whom to approach to get a verdict.

-As Michal Petřík, Phrase’s Tech Lead noted, "You can't expect your finance team to sift through JSON metadata or understand technical terms like ‘boolean’ or ‘string’ just to figure out feature access for plans and add-ons."
+As Michal Petřík, Phrase’s Tech Lead noted, "It’s unrealistic to expect your finance team to sift through JSON metadata or understand technical terms like ‘boolean’ or ‘string’ to determine feature access for plans and add-ons."

 Even if you try to keep track of plan versions and packaging changes over spreadsheets, they will lose accuracy and reliability over time.